rubocop/rails-style-guide/README.md

 ## Configuration

 * Put custom initialization code in `config/initializers`.
+The code in initializers executes on application startup.
+* The initialization code for each gem should be in a separate file with the same name as the gem, for example `carrierwave.rb`, `rails_admin.rb`, etc.

 ## Routing